Games developed/designed for game jams. Personal favs: 9111, DØD SØ FUBAR,

 Created for Global Game Jam 2017.
 Not much to say about this one frankly: an incredibly buggy and artistically in-cohesive game developed without a team (or idea of what the hell I was doing).
 And THIS was the game that got somehow covered by Markiplier.
 Murphy's Law, folks.

 Created for Adventure Jam 2016.
 My first stab at creating a narrative-heavy game, combining visual novel elements with small FPS arenas and cinematic cuts.

-It didn't work as I had envisioned: I feel this had narrative potential but the actual plot and writing aren't investing and frankly a bit cringe-inducing.
+It didn't work as I had envisioned despite some positive reception: I feel this had narrative potential but the actual plot as written is frankly a bit cringe-inducing.
 For all of its faults, its mechanical framework was also used for Ultra ADHD.